WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 You can, of course, buy a pup from a pet store, purchase directly from a breeder, or you can choose to adopt.

 Today, there are so many animals in shelters that are in need of good homes, that if you are seeking a dog to be a companion animal or the family pet, then adoption is a great choice!

 Unless you have plans to enter your dog into competitive dog shows or other competitions that require a pedigree, adoption is the way to go.

-There are so many dogs in shelters that are in need of good homes.
-And purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.
+It's really quite startling how many dogs end up in shelters after being rescued from puppy mills.
+Unfortunately, purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.

 If and when you are ready to bring a Shih Tzu dog into your life, be sure you know the reason you're looking for a furry friend.

 For example, perhaps you seek companionship, or you need a guard dog, or you want to work with a show dog.

 Once you know the reason you want a dog, then it's important to know the pros and cons of all of the different ways you can find your new pup.

 There's no denying that adopting a shelter or rescue pet is a noble act.

 You are helping an animal in need, helping the shelter, and you're also making a difference in the bigger picture of animal welfare.